 Since the start of the pandemic in mid-February, the hospitality industry has already lost more than $36 billion in room revenue in the US.

 According to Chip Rogers, President, and CEO of the American Hotel & Lodging Association, “The economic meltdown is severe in the US hotel industry.”

 The hospitality industry is rooted in a high-touch, guest-centric experience provided by an attentive staff.
-While this kind of service might never be replaced, the subsequent need for low-touch, contactless solutions in a self-service experience is undeniable.
+While this kind of service might never be replaced, the subsequent need for low-touch, contactless solutions like check-in, contactless valet services and contact tracing in a self-service experience is undeniable.

 Debora Bridges from Boulders Resort & Spa, Scottsdale, a Hilton Brand hotel, says that under the Hilton CleanStay program, the hotel will double-down on its digital key technology for guests to have a contactless arrival experience.

 Guests can check-in, choose their room, access their room with a digital room key, and check-out using their mobile devices through the Hilton Honors mobile app at participating hotels.
 Hilton will continue to expand its Digital Key capabilities to common doors and access points throughout the hotels.

 Technology providers such as Zaplox and Intelity provide a centralized mobile key for digital checking in and checking out with seamless, customized features such as enterprise-level security, support service, and even payment.